LJN Firewood Logo

 Quality Log Production

 Any freshly cut firewood contains a high percentage of moisture, which means it struggles to burn and creates too much smoke.
-The drying process is crucial for producing quality logs, as it enables a clean and reliable burn.
-The difficulty in air drying wood, rather than using a kiln drier, is that the type of wood determines the duration of the seasoning process.
+The drying process is crucial for producing high-quality logs, as it enables a clean, reliable burn.
+The difficulty with air-drying wood rather than using a kiln drier is that the type of wood determines the duration of the seasoning process.

 If you live in Surrey and are interested in seasoned log production, the following steps will be of help to you: